naturalness/partycrasher/README.md

 # Install

-> Note that the provided `Dockerfile` creates a container that performs
+> Note that the provided `Dockerfile` is out of date.
-> all of the following steps for you.

 PartyCrasher requires [Elastic (ElasticSearch)](https://www.elastic.co/).